bpm-diag/smartRPA/README.md

 ## Installation and execution:

-Make sure you are using _64bit_ version of Python 3.8.1.
-You can download it from the official site for [Windows](https://www.python.org/ftp/python/3.8.1/python-3.8.1-amd64.exe) or [MacOS](https://www.python.org/ftp/python/3.8.1/python-3.8.1-macosx10.9.pkg).
-Do not install Python from a package manager like _brew_.
+Make sure you are using _64bit_ version of Python 3 (tested on Python 3.8.1 and Python 3.7.7).
+Download it from the [official site](https://www.python.org/downloads/), do not install Python from a package manager like _brew_.

-On Windows always run cmd as _admin_.

 #### 1. **Install dependencies**